abedUlkareem/Predict-The-Income-Level/README.md

-# Predict-the-income-level
+# Predict the Income Level Project

-This project aims to predict individuals' income levels based on demographic and occupational characteristics such as age, education, marital status, occupation, gender, and hours worked.
-The goal is to classify income into two categories: above or below 50K using machine learning models.
+This project aims to predict the income level of individuals based on various demographic and employment-related features.
+The dataset includes attributes such as age, work class, education level, marital status, occupation, relationship, race, sex, capital gains/losses, hours worked per week, and native country.
+The target variable is whether the income is above or below 50K, helping to predict income categories using machine learning models.
+This task focuses on understanding the factors influencing income and building predictive models based on these features.